Being a Submissive Wife Doesn't Make You a Doormat

 A wife does not have to submit to an abusive husband.
 If a man is abusing his wife in any way, then submission is not tenable.
 We are human and make mistakes.
 To err is human.
 And everything in marriage is not going to fit into his nice little comfort zone all the time.
 Couples fight and yell, and even get angry and slam doors.
 This is not the kind of abuse I am referring to.
 This is normal marriage disagreements that usually end with repentance and forgiveness.
 If disagreement leads into physical injuries, that is what I’m talking about.

 Some couples already submit to each other and don’t even know it.
 Submission is just another way to compromise oneself for the other.
 Submission is cooperation.
 Submission is giving something you want for something he wants.
 A consistently respectful attitude is a fragrant aroma that can soothe a marriage as it permeates the home.
+Make your own contributions because if you are not bringing anything to the table, he will begin to disrespect you.Financial neediness is no different from emotional neediness, in both instances, he can get the feeling that he has a complete hold on you.

 The feminist movement went to great lengths to suggest that submission was an outdated practice that is no longer germane to modern marriages.
 Over time it has become misconstrued as a means of considering women inferior, removing a variety of their privileges, and also greatly hampering their ability to be self-determining.